Award Management - Prior Approvals

 Advanced written sponsor approval is required when a PI intends to transfer to another institution, plans to be absent from the project for three months or more, or reduce his or her level of effort by 25% or more from the awarded level.

-Circular A-110 also requires prior approvals from the sponsor in the following circumstances:
+Circular A-110 and 2 CFR 200 Uniform Guidance also require prior approvals from the sponsor in the following circumstances:

 - change in the scope or the objective of the project or program (even if there is no associated budget revision)